martinotecco/pc-remotecontrol-telegrambot/README.md

 ## How to install ##
-<sup>1. download the project from the [*Releases* section](https://www.github.com/martinotecco/pc-remotecontrol-telegrambot/releases) and unzip it <br />
+1. download the project from the [*Releases* section](https://www.github.com/martinotecco/pc-remotecontrol-telegrambot/releases) and unzip it <br />
 2. open "python-3.11.1-amd64.exe" to install Python 3.11.1, make sure to select the option to add it to the PATH <br />
 3. open "VC_redist.x64.exe" to install Microsoft Visual C++ 14 <br />
 4. open "vs_BuildTools.exe" to install Microsoft Visual Studio Build Tools 2022, you'll have to choose 'Desktop development with C++' after <br />
 5. restart the computer <br />
-6. search for 'PowerShell' in the search bar, right click on it and select 'Run as administrator', then click 'Yes' <br />
+<sup>6. search for 'PowerShell' in the search bar, right click on it and select 'Run as administrator', then click 'Yes' <br />
    when the console is open and ready, execute the following two commands: <br />
    <sup>(remember to wait for it to be ready after typing each command)</sup> <br />
       `pip install --upgrade setuptools` <br />
       `pip install psutil` <br />
-   now you can close the console <br />
+   now you can close the console</sup> <br />
 7. restart the computer again <br />
 8. open again the console and execute the following four commands: <br />
    <sup>(remember to wait for it to be ready after typing each command)</sup> <br />